DHELLMAN/Note-Taking-App/README.md

 Basic Styling is done.

+App deployed on Netlify and Render

 # TASK-REMAINING

-1. Implementing RTK Query is remaining.
+Implementing RTK Query is remaining.
-2. Deployment of app is remaining.